 2. Preparation is great, but don’t overthink it.

-When you make your first appointment with an attorney, don’t worry about having all your i’s dotted and t’s crossed ahead of time.
-“I think clients get confused thinking they have to have a list of all their assets [ready to go].
+When it's time to sit down and create a will, don’t worry about having all your i’s dotted and t’s crossed ahead of time.
+“I think clients get confused thinking they have to have a list of all their assets ready to go.
 That was much more true of estate planning 10 or 15 years ago,” Summerall says.
 In this digital age, that information is easier to find once it’s needed.
-The biggest question you should be prepared to answer is: Who do you want in charge?
-Once that’s settled, your lawyer can guide you through making those other big decisions and help you understand any financial details you’ll need to provide later on.

 3. Learn the difference between a will and a trust.